 Faculty Profile: Dr. Victoria Ashiru

-have been experiencing great moments since joining the VIU Faculty in the Fall 2011 semester.
-I have felt right at home from the first time I walked through the doors of VIU’s Pender Drive Campus.
-There is an open friendliness and professionalism that makes VIU a truly remarkable place to be.
+have been experiencing great moments since joining the FXUA Faculty in the Fall 2011 semester.
+I have felt right at home from the first time I walked through the doors of FXUA’s Pender Drive Campus.
+There is an open friendliness and professionalism that makes FXUA a truly remarkable place to be.
 I enjoy the small class sizes, as they afford me opportunity to interact with all students.